 property management

 If you’re just starting out as a landlord or have an increasingly growing investment portfolio, hiring a professional may be the best management option for you.
-Good property management companies can help you manage all aspects of your investment property like writing the lease agreement.
+Good property management companies can help you manage all aspects of your investment property, including writing the lease agreement and handling your property’s listing.

-Property management companies can help you market your property extensively, screen potential tenants, collect rent on time, maintain your property, and more.
+Property management companies can help you market your property extensively, create compelling listings to attract potential tenants, screen tenants, collect rent on time, maintain your property, and more.

 Bottom Line